rolewest/devs-game/README.md

 ██████╔╝███████╗░░╚██╔╝░░██████╔╝  ╚██████╔╝██║░░██║██║░╚═╝░██║███████╗
 ╚═════╝░╚══════╝░░░╚═╝░░░╚═════╝░  ░╚═════╝░╚═╝░░╚═╝╚═╝░░░░░╚═╝╚══════╝
 # Devs Game
-Gamify your daily job tasks, get better with git, bash, VS code, and more!
+Gamify your daily job tasks, get better with git, bash/terminal, VS code, and more!

-I started this to help me stay motivated, maybe it can do the same for you.
+I started this to help me stay motivated and to learn more, maybe it can do the same for you.

-This is mostly for learning bash terminal currently, early alpha.
+This is mostly for learning bash terminal, currently, early alpha.

 ## Install
 1. Clone the repo
-2. Open your `~/.bashrc` file (`nano ~./bashrc` or `vi ~/.bashrc`)
+2. Open your `~/.bashrc` file (`nano ~./bashrc` or `vim ~/.bashrc` or even `gedit ~/.bashrc` if you're a beginner)
 3. Add the line `source <path>/devs-game/source/init` <br>
 `<path>` is the location you cloned the repo to
+4. Open a new terminal window, or run `bash --login` from your current bash shell

 ## Commands
 - pause/resume `dg_pause_game`